Eric-H-Chang/calcium-imaging/README.md

 # calcium-imaging
 This is a set of tools for calcium imaging and analysis of Miniscope data from peripheral ganglia.
 Code and processes developed by Tomás S. Huerta, Bilal Haider, Richard Adamovich-Zeitlin, and Eric H. Chang.
+Associated publication is Huerta et al JNE 2023 "Calcium imaging and analysis of the jugular-nodose ganglia enables identification of distinct vagal sensory neuron subsets" https://iopscience.iop.org/article/10.1088/1741-2552/acbe1e

 This project contains three primary documents: a modified CaImAn pipeline for ganglion analysis, a post analysis pipeline to export calcium traces with their respective response components, and a Guide to aid with preprocessing steps and basic troubleshooting.
 Use of this pipeline requires proper installation of CaImAn and the caiman_data folder.
 Please refer to the caiman documentation for instructions to install the caiman_data folder and all other dependencies. https://caiman.readthedocs.io/en/master/